Steve-Mcl/node-red-contrib-omron-fins/README.md

 ## Overview
 This is a Node-RED node module to directly interface with OMRON PLCs over FINS Ethernet protocol.
 For now it only supports READ and WRITE operations over FINS UDP.
-Works with CV, CS, CJ, NJ and NX PLCs (the ones with FINS support)
+Tested on CV, CS, CJ, NJ and NX PLCs (the ones with FINS support)

 ## Version Update Notes
-This release (and possibly future releases upto V1.0.0) has breaking changes.
+This release (and possibly future releases up to V1.0.0) has breaking changes.
 Where possible, I make every attempt to keep things compatible, but as node-red improves (typedInput widgets for example) I too improve this node to make things easier or better.
-And sometimes, it becomes plain obvious a wrong descision was made - it happens :)
+And sometimes, it becomes plain obvious a wrong decision was made that needs to be rectified before it becomes too late to change - it happens :)
 Semantic Versioning 2.0.0 will be followed after V1 however for now, where you see `V0.x.y`...
 * `x` = major / minor change
 * `y` = patch / bugfix

+## Tips
+* On a reasonable VM, I have managed to achieve polling speeds less than 10ms (100+ reads per second) HOWEVER this really taxes NODE and Node-red.
+Through usage and testing, this node works very well polling 10 times per second (100ms poll time).
+This is often more than enough for UI type applications
+* Where possible, group your items together in the PLC and do 1 large read as opposed to multiple small reads.
+Reading 20 WDs from 1 location is much faster than reading 20 single items.
+An additional benefit of reading multiple items in one poll is the data is consistent (i.e. all values were read at on the same PLC poll)

 ## Prerequisites